AeKana/Portfolio/README.md

 In particular, the data collection phase in most modern psychological research studies has largely become computerised, thus many of the methods and tasks used to collect data are created using software through a graphical user interface (GUI).
 Furthermore, programming languages can offer both graphical and statistical analysis of data, making it a popular choice when it comes to presenting and visualizing data results.
 [My previous repository demonstrates the collection of data through a GUI and displays the results](https://github.com/AeKana/MATLAB).

-I hope to expand my programming skillset and knowledge to other career fields while bringing in my insights in regards to Psychology.